-NEW TRADES AND OPEN POSITIONS 03/29/16
+NEW TRADES AND OPEN POSITIONS 03/06/18

-WHEAT: HRT are long May wheat at 4.49 3/4 (+$1,062).RAISE the stop to 4.55.
+SOYBEANS: HRT are long MAY beans at 10.45(+$4,262 w/rlvr).RAISE the stop to 10.24.

 DISCLAIMER Futures and Option trading involves substantial risk and is not a suitable investment for all types of investors.
 This Futures Market Report is strictly the opinion of its writer.
 Information is obtained from sources believed reliable, but is in no way guaranteed.
 The author may have positions in the markets mentioned including at times positions contrary to the advice quoted herein.
 Opinions, market data and recommendations are subject to change at any time.
 Past performance is not necessarily an indicator of future performance.
 Prices displayed in this written update were taken from real-time price quotes that took into account all known activity up to the point in time the price displayed was quoted.
 Brent Harris is registered as an Associated Person of Southwest Futures, Inc.